ARM-software/arm-trusted-firmware/docs/design/cpu-specific-build-macros.rst

    C1-Ultra CPU.
 This needs to be enabled for revisions r0p0 and r1p0 and is still open.

+-  ``ERRATA_C1ULTRA_3926381``: This applies erratum 3926381 workaround to
+   C1-Ultra CPU.
+This needs to be enabled for revision r1p0 and is still open.

 -  ``ERRATA_C1ULTRA_4102704``: This applies erratum 4102704 workaround to
    C1-Ultra CPU.
 This needs to be enabled for revisions r0p0 and r1p0 and is still open.